Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: A GLMM Model in glmmrBase

 \section{A GLMM Model in glmmrBase}

-The \pkg{glmmrBase} package defines a \code{Model} class using \pkg{R6} classes \citep{r6}, which provide an encapsulated object orientated programming system.
-Most of the functionality of the package revolves around the \code{Model} class, which also interfaces with underlying \proglang{C++} classes.
+The \pkg{glmmrBase} package defines a \code{Model} class using the \pkg{R6} class system \citep{r6}, which provides an encapsulated object orientated programming system for \pkg{R}.
+Most of the functionality of the package revolves around the \code{Model} class, which interfaces with underlying \proglang{C++} classes.
 A non-exhaustive list of the functions and objects calculated by or a member of the \code{Model} class is shown in Table \ref{tab:model}.
-The class also contains two subclasses, the \code{covariance} and \code{mean} classes, which handle the random effects and linear predictor, respectively. \pkg{R6} classes allow encapsulating classes to `share' class objects, so that a single \code{covariance} object could be shared by multiple \code{Model} objects.
-Similarly, \pkg{R6} provides familiar object-orientated functionality, including class inheritance, so that new classes can be created that inherit from the \code{Model} class to make use of the range of functions.
-Within \proglang{R}, we use the \pkg{Matrix} package for matrix storage and linear algebra for operations, and the Eigen \proglang{C++} library for \proglang{C++} functions.
-Linkage between \proglang{R} and \proglang{C++} is provided through the \proglang{RcppEigen} package \citep{Eddelbuettel2011}.
+The class also contains two subclasses, the \code{covariance} and \code{mean} classes, which handle the random effects and linear predictor, respectively. \pkg{R6} classes allow encapsulating classes to `share' class objects, so that a single \code{covariance} object could be shared by multiple \code{Model} objects. \pkg{R6} also provides familiar object-orientated functionality, including class inheritance, so that new classes can be created that inherit from the \code{Model} class to make use of the range of functions.
+Within \proglang{R}, we use the \pkg{Matrix} package for matrix storage and linear algebra for operations, and the Eigen \proglang{C++} library for linear algenra functionality in \proglang{C++}.
+Linkage between \proglang{R} and \proglang{C++} is provided through the \proglang{Rcpp} and \proglang{RcppEigen} packages \citep{Eddelbuettel2011}.
 We describe the base functionality and model specification in this section, and then describe higher-level functionality including model fitting in subsequent sections.
+The underlying \proglang{C++} library is header-only and so can be imported into other projects.

-An example call to generate a new \code{Model} is: \begin{CodeChunk} \begin{CodeInput} model <- Model$new(formula = ~ factor(t) - 1 + (1|gr(j)*ar1(t)), data = data, covariance = list(parameters = c(0.25,0.8), mean = list(parameters = rep(0,5)), family = gaussian()) \end{CodeInput} \end{CodeChunk} We discuss each of the elements of this call in turn.
-The initialisation function above is designed to be flexible.
-The user can optionally specify a formula to the function, or separate formulae for the fixed and random effects in the list to those arguments.
-We discuss specification of random and fixed effects formulae separately, but they can be combined as in the above example.
+An example call to generate a new \code{Model} is: \begin{CodeChunk} \begin{CodeInput} model <- Model$new(formula = ~ factor(t) - 1 + (1|gr(j)*ar1(t)), data = data, covariance = c(0.25,0.8), mean = c(rep(0,5)), family = gaussian()) \end{CodeInput} \end{CodeChunk} We discuss each of the elements of this call in turn.